Large deviations for random walk in a space--time product environment: Introduction

 In Section \ref{Qsection}, we focus on the quenched measure.
 Varadhan \cite{Raghu} proves the quenched LDP for the mean velocity of the particle for the related model of RWRE.
-In our case, even though we can think of $(n,X_n)_{n\geq0}$ as RWRE on $\mathbb{Z}^{d+1}$, Varadhan's result is not directly applicable since he assumes that the environment is uniformly elliptic, which we do not have in the ``time" direction.
+In our case, even though we can think of $(n,X_n)_{n\geq0}$ as RWRE on $\mathbb{Z}^{d+1}$, Varadhan's result is not directly applicable since he assumes that the environment is uniformly elliptic, which we do not have in the ``time'' direction.
 However, one expects that a modification of his argument should work.
-Instead of taking this route, we develop an alternative technique and prove

-\begin{theorem} If $d\geq3$, then there exists $\eta>0$ such that the quenched LDP for the mean velocity of the particle holds in the $\eta$-neighborhood of $\xi_o$ and the rate function is identically equal to the rate function $I_a$ of the averaged LDP in this neighborhood. \end{theorem}
+Instead of taking this route, we develop an alternative technique and prove the following theorem. \begin{thm} If $d\geq3$, then there exists $\eta>0$ such that the quenched LDP for the mean velocity of the particle holds in the $\eta$-neighborhood of $\xi_o$ and the rate function is identically equal to the rate function $I_a$ of the averaged LDP in this neighborhood. \end{thm}

-\begin{remark} Theorem \ref{AequalsQ} is similar in flavor to the results of Flury \cite{Flury}, Song and Zhou \cite{Song}, and Zygouras \cite{Nikos} on the related model of random walk with a random potential.
-For multidimensional random walk in a product environment, Varadhan \cite{Raghu} proves that the averaged LDP also holds and the corresponding rate function has the same zero set with the quenched rate function.
+\begin{remark} Theorem \ref{AequalsQ} is similar in flavor to the results of Flury \cite{Flury}, Song and Zhou \cite{Song} and Zygouras \cite{Nikos} on the related model of random walk with a random potential.
+For multidimensional random walk in a product environment, Varadhan \cite {Raghu} proves that the averaged LDP also holds and the corresponding rate function has the same zero set with the quenched rate function.
 However, it is not known whether the two rate functions agree on a neighborhood of the LLN velocity.
 The case of RWRE on $\mathbb{Z}$ is closely studied by Comets, Gantert and Zeitouni \cite{CGZ} who in particular show that there is no neighborhood of the LLN velocity on which the two rate functions agree. \end{remark}

 Once again, conditioned on the particle having asymptotic mean velocity $\xi$, we can ask what the empirical process of the environment Markov chain converges to, but this time under the quenched measure.
-Whenever the quenched LDP for the mean velocity holds in a neighborhood of $\xi$ with rate $I_a(\xi)$ at $\xi$ --- in particular when $d\geq3$ and $|\xi-\xi_o|<\eta$ --- one expects that the answer should be again $\mu_\xi^\infty$.
-Here is a result to this effect:
+Whenever the quenched LDP for the mean velocity holds in a neighborhood of $\xi$ with rate $I_a(\xi)$ at $\xi$---in particular when $d\geq3$ and $|\xi -\xi_o|<\eta$---one expects that the answer should be again $\mu_\xi ^\infty$.
+The following theorem is a result to this effect.